Nonye2K3/chia/Windows-Tips.md

 del *.db
 ```

 7. If your Powershell plotting processes seem to pause you should disable Quick Edit.
 Powershell -> Properties -> Options: Disable quick edit.
+If you are still seeing this symptom it is almost always a [problem with your RAM](https://www.tomshardware.com/how-to/how-to-test-ram).